lowrycode/coin_tower_topple/README.md

 ## Change Game Settings

 When users enter '2' from the main menu, the program will take the user to the Game Settings 'page'.
 The user is presented with a title banner ('Change Game Settings') and sequentially guided through changing the:
-1. Difficult level
+1. Difficulty level
-2. Toggle height
+2. Topple height
 3. Possible actions.

 The image below shows what happens when the user enters all valid inputs: